Yogendra70/Verilog-Projects/100 days challenge/and gate/README.md

 ## About

-This project demonstrates basic Verilog design and how to simulate using Xilinx Vivado.
+This project demonstrates the implementation of a basic 2-input AND gate in Verilog and how to simulate it using Xilinx Vivado.
+It includes a simple testbench for functional verification and guides users through RTL simulation setup in Vivado for educational purposes.